holyjak/blog.jakubholy.net/wp-data/out/pages/wiki/tools/vagrant-notes.md

 If a directory that you share with a vagrant VM contains a symbolic link, the link will most likely not be accessible from the VM (ex.: cannot access /vagrant/puppet-files-symlink/: No such file or directory).

 VirtualBox has now support for symlinks with the proper host+guest combination however there clearly are still issues.
-The Vagrant issue 713 has [some workarounds and useful links to more information](https://github.com/mitchellh/vagrant/issues/713#issuecomment-4397462) .
-There is also a [related VB issue](https://www.virtualbox.org/ticket/818#comment:92) .
+The Vagrant issue 713 has [some workarounds and useful links to more information](https://github.com/mitchellh/vagrant/issues/713#issuecomment-4397462).
+There is also a [related VB issue](https://www.virtualbox.org/ticket/818#comment:92).

 (Host: OS X, Guest: lucid32, VB: 4.1.4, Vagrant: 1.0.2)

 ## Troubleshooting

-See the blog post [Note To Self: What to Do When a Vagrant Machine Stops Working (Destroy or Up Failing)](http://theholyjava.wordpress.com/2012/03/24/note-to-self-how-to-solve-vagrant-destroy-failing-with-error-in-api-call-in-ffi-rb/ "Note To Self: What to Do When a Vagrant Machine Stops Working (Destroy or Up Failing)") for:
+See the blog post [Note To Self: What to Do When a Vagrant Machine Stops Working (Destroy or Up Failing)](/2012/03/24/note-to-self-how-to-solve-vagrant-destroy-failing-with-error-in-api-call-in-ffi-rb/ "Note To Self: What to Do When a Vagrant Machine Stops Working (Destroy or Up Failing)") for:

-* Vagrant Destroy Failing with "Error in API call" in ffi.rb
+  - Vagrant Destroy Failing with "Error in API call" in ffi.rb
-* Vagrant up/halt/ssh Timeouts with "Failed to connect to VM via SSH"
+  - Vagrant up/halt/ssh Timeouts with "Failed to connect to VM via SSH"
-* Installing Virtual Box Guess Additions
+  - Installing Virtual Box Guess Additions

-### vagrant up stops with "[default] Waiting for VM to boot.
+### vagrant up stops with "\[default\] Waiting for VM to boot.
 This can take a few minutes."

 If it takes more then few minutes than likely there was a failure in network setup in the VM.